LGD-P/Hash-Checker/readme.md

 - Scan a Hash with Virus-Total

-it handle 16 algorithm that are commonly used for this task
+it handles 16 algorithm that are commonly used for this task

 <p align="center">
     <img src="img/supported-hashes.png" width="900">